Romanian philosophy: 17th century

-In the middle of the 17th century, Romanian acquires the status of liturgical language alongside Greek and Slavonic, and begins to develop a philosophical vocabulary.
+In the middle of the 17th century, Romanian acquired the status of a liturgical language alongside Greek and Slavonic, and began to develop a philosophical vocabulary.
 Nicolae Milescu (1638–1708) authored the first translation of a philosophical text into Romanian (the treatise On the Dominant Reason of Pseudo-Josephus Flavius, translated towards 1688).
-Miron Costin (1633–1691) wrote the first philosophical poem in Romanian, "The Life of the World" (1672), an ethical reflection on the earthly happiness.
-The most important philosophical production of this century is The Divan (1698) of Dimitrie Cantemir (1673–1723), a philosophical treatise which supports the Orthodox ethics with rational arguments.
+Miron Costin (1633–1691) wrote the first philosophical poem in Romanian, Viaţa lumii (The Life of the World) (1672), an ethical reflection on earthly happiness.
+The most important philosophical production of this century is The Divan (1698) of Dimitrie Cantemir (1673–1723), a philosophical treatise which supports Orthodox ethics with rational arguments.
 This treatise was translated into Arabic for the use of the Syrian Christians, and, later, into Bulgarian.

 Some philosophical texts were written in Latin.
 Gavril Ivul (1619–1678), a Jesuit who taught philosophy in the University of Vienna, wrote a logical treatise, Propositiones ex universa logica (1654).
 Cantemir authored a textbook of logic and a treatise of "theologo-physics", Sacrosanctae scientiae indepingibilis imago (1700) which, besides discussing the nature of time, and the problem of the universals, tries to justify Biblical cosmogony with non-theological arguments drawing on the philosophy of Jan Baptist van Helmont.
 He left also a text on the philosophy of history, Monarchiarum physica examinatio.

 18th century

-In the 18th century, the dominant philosophy in Moldavia and Walachia is the neo-Aristotelianism of Theophilos Corydalleus, which was in fact the Paduan neo-Aristotelianism of Zabarella, Pomponazzi and Cremonini.
+In the 18th century, the dominant philosophy in Moldavia and Walachia was the neo-Aristotelianism of Theophilos Corydalleus, which was in fact the Paduan neo-Aristotelianism of Zabarella, Pomponazzi and Cremonini.
 Towards the last quarter of the century, this was challenged by the spread of rationalism (Christian Wolff) and empiricism (John Locke).
 Important figures may be considered Samuel Micu (1745–1806) in Transylvania, and Iosif Moisiodax (1730–1800) in Moldavia.
-The first translated intensively from the Wolffian Baumeister, implicitly promoting German enlightenment.
-The last contributed decisively at the modernization of the philosophical curriculum in the Princely Academies.
-He wrote an essay called The Apology, a splendid plea for modern European philosophy and against the old Aristotelian Chorydaleian scholasticism.
+The first translated intensively from the Wolffian Baumeister, implicitly promoting the German Enlightenment.
+The last contributed to the modernization of the philosophical curriculum in the Princely Academies.
+He wrote an essay called The Apology, appealing for modern European philosophy and against the old Aristotelian Chorydaleian scholasticism.
 The philosophical language of this century was mostly Greek.
-One notable exception is provided by the clucer Ioan Geanetu (Jean Zanetti), who published in 1787, in Greek and French, a treatise called Réfutation du traité d'Ocellus de la nature de l'univers.
-Here he criticised an ancient conception regarding the eternity of the universe, in order to reinforce the faith of his correligionaries.
+One notable exception was the clucer Ioan Geanetu (Jean Zanetti), who published in 1787, in Greek and French, a treatise called Réfutation du traité d'Ocellus de la nature de l'univers.
+In this work he criticised an ancient conception regarding the eternity of the universe, in order to reinforce the faith of his correligionaries.